jonrau1/ElectricEye/add-ons/config-deletion-pruner/README.md

-# ElectricEye (config-deletion-pruner)
-Continuously monitor your AWS services for configurations that can lead to degradation of confidentiality, integrity or availability.
-All results will be sent to Security Hub for further aggregation and analysis.

-***Up here in space***<br/>
-***I'm looking down on you***<br/>
-***My lasers trace***<br/>
-***Everything you do***<br/>
-<sub>*Judas Priest, 1982*</sub>

-## Description
+# Config Deletion Pruner
-ElectricEye `config-deletion-pruner` will auto-archived findings related to deleted resources in AWS Config.
+ElectricEye `config-deletion-pruner` will auto-archive findings related to deleted resources in AWS Config.
 This functionality utilizes the AWS Config recorder, an Amazon CloudWatch Event rule and AWS Lambda function to parse out the ARN / ID of a resource that has been deleted and use the Security Hub `UpdateFindings` API to archive the deleted resource based on its ARN / ID.

 ## Solution Architecture
 ![ThePrunes](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/config-deletion-pruner/config-deletion-pruner.jpg)